 The more different CTAs you include in your email copy, the further you drive your subscribers away from the desired action.
 Use one or (maximum) two CTAs per email to keep your audience focused on a specific action.

-This rule doesn’t apply to the cases when you need to include duplicate CTAs because email content is too long.
+This rule doesn’t apply when you need to include duplicate CTAs because your email content is long.

 2. Keep it relevant